 Peter joined Watsi on March 12th, 2013.
-1,774 other people also joined Watsi on that day!
-Peter's most recent donation traveled 7,200 miles to support Naw Htee, a refugee from Thailand, to fund a CT scan and care.
+1,771 other people also joined Watsi on that day!
+Peter's most recent donation traveled 8,100 miles to support Gideon, a special young man from Kenya, to fund hernia repair.

 Naw Htee is a 30-year-old woman from Thailand.
 In 2006, Naw Htee and her family fled from Karen State, Burma to Thailand because there were conflicts between the armed groups and the country's military in their village.
 She now lives in a refugee camp with her family.
 In 2010, Naw Htee felt a severe toothache while she and her parents were visiting her village in Burma.
 She went to the nearest local clinic, where she had her molar teeth extracted.
 After the procedure, Naw Htee was in extreme pain; she could not even open her mouth as she used to.
 She was told that pain after tooth extraction is normal and that the pain will be diminished if she takes painkillers.
 Naw Htee tolerated the pain and hoped for the pain to be gone.
 Since then, Naw Htee could barely open her mouth.
 Naw Htee was too afraid to tell about her condition to anyone.
 She carried this burden for almost 9 years, until she decided to seek help.
 She then visited the clinic in the refugee camp.
 After trying oral medication and since her condition remained the same, she was referred to Mae Sariang General Hospital (MSGH) in July 2019.
 There, she received an x-ray, and the doctor diagnosed her with Ankylosis of the Temporamandibular joint [TMJ], stiffness of a joint due to abnormal adhesion and rigidity of the bones of the joint of jaw.
 She was then referred on to Chiang Mai Hospital (CMH) as MSGH does not have capacity to treat her condition.
 Once at CMH, the doctor told Naw Htee that she needs to undergo a special x-ray prior to receiving treatment.
 Doctors want Naw Htee to undergo a CT scan, a procedure in which x-ray images taken from several angles are combined to produce cross-sectional images of the body.
 This scan will hopefully help doctors diagnose her condition and formulate an appropriate treatment plan.
 Our medical partner, Burma Children Medical Fund, is requesting $469 to cover the cost of Naw Htee's CT scan and care, scheduled for February 5th.
 Naw Htee mentioned, “I wanted to be a healthy, strong and supportive mother, even without the support of their father.”